HIPAA Compliance Guide for Google Workspace Administrators

 Which Google Workspace plan can be HIPAA compliant?

-To become HIPAA certified when using Google Workspace, the Google Workspace plan your organization chooses must be a paid plan.
+To ensure HIPAA compliance when using Google Workspace, your organization’s chosen Google Workspace plan must be a paid plan.
 This means that any of the free Google Workspace offerings are not allowed as options if you must align with HIPAA regulations.

 Google has historically scanned content for advertising purposes.
 While it has stopped doing this circa 2017, there is nothing to prevent Google from doing this again in the future with a free Google Workspace plan.

-With the paid version, and to be compliant with the protected health information (PHI), Google does not scan content for advertising purposes.
+With the paid version, to be compliant with HIPAA, Google does not scan content for advertising purposes.
 Are there differences or features in terms of HIPAA compliance between the paid Google Workspace plans?
 Yes.

 As mentioned above, you need to sign a Business Associate Agreement (BAA) with Google to be HIPAA compliant.
-What is the BAA and what role does it play in HIPAA?
+What is the BAA and what role does it play in HIPAA compliance?

 In the world of HIPAA, the regulation only applies to covered entities which include health care providers, plans, clearinghouses, and others.
-However, if these covered entities use the services of another person or business, these are considered to be business associates of the health care providers.
+However, if these covered entities use the services of another person or business, these are considered to be business associates of the covered entities.

-In other words, if your organization uses a third party that will in some way interact with PHI that falls under HIPAA, you will need to sign a Business Associate Agreement with them.
-Since Google’s Google Workspace will be housing information that may contain PHI data, the BAA needs to be signed with Google.
+If your organization uses a third party that will interact with PHI, you need to sign a Business Associate Agreement with them.
+If Google Workspace will be hosting or transmitting information that may contain PHI data, the BAA needs to be signed with Google.

 How is the BAA signed with Google?